 Those of us outside of the luxury car lifestyle may have to wait a few years for this kind of park assist technology to become accessible to everyone.
 But the future of parking sensors is promising!

-If your car doesn’t have park assist, you can install a parking sensors system at home.
-These days, installing parking sensors is an easy DIY solution, and you don’t have to drill holes in your bumper anymore.
+- If your car doesn’t have park assist, you can install a parking sensors system at home.
+These days, installing parking sensors is an easy do-it-yourself solution, and you don’t have to drill holes in your bumper anymore.

 Are you a fan of parking sensors?